 Message from the Director of Outcomes Assessment

 We hope this website will assist you by providing information about outcomes assessment at Tiffin University.

 Under the leadership of the Tiffin University Outcomes Assessment Council, the Academic Outcomes Assessment Committee, and the University Curriculum Committee, this office directs the institutional assessment program for TU including four assessment components: entry/exit level; general education; program learning outcomes; and student/alumni satisfaction and the student experience.
-Please click on the About Assessment for a complete description of the various institutional assessment programs.
 This office collaborates with the TU Institutional Research office and the TU Academic Deans Council in administering and analyzing various assessment efforts.

 We look forward to assisting you.